Antipasto Chopped Salad

-I love this deliciously low-carb Antipasto Chopped Salad, and this also post has tips for satisfying salads at home!
+I love this delicious and low-carb Antipasto Chopped Salad, and this post has my tips tips for making restaurant-quality salads at home!

 Tips for Satisfying Salads at Home:

 - Finally, my main tip for making satisfying salads like this easy to make in a flash is to prep generous amounts of all the special ingredients each time you’re doing it, so that it’s easy to just pull the prepared ingredients out of the fridge and throw together a salad.
 All the things I use in this favorite salad will last in the fridge for more than a week, and I can eat this salad often without being tired of it.

 - Below is more about how I make my favorite salad.
 Even if you only use a few of these things, your salad will be pretty tasty, and there are other things you could also use if I’ve missed some of your own favorite salad additions.

 Prepping Salad Add-Ins for Antipasto Chopped Salad: